iain17/common-openapi/README.md

 ```

 ## Scripts
+All the scripts used to generate these files are located in the scripts directory.
 Written in PHP because its very easy to prototype in and make quick little scripts like this.
 Also developers are likely to know some PHP.
 Run a generation script like so from the command line:
 ```bash
 cd currency;